Travelers United recent review — Membership is a perfect gift.

 Travelers United worked with DOT to require hotels to include resort fees in air/land packages.
 However, since the resort fees were not revealed to passengers until they checked out, they slipped through a loophole in the rule’s language.
 The wording in the full-fare advertising rule said that all airline fees must be included in the price.
 Since travelers were surprised by the fees at checkout, they were not required to be included in the room rate charges.

 We repeatedly met with the Federal Trade Commission (FTC) to no avail.
-The Commission twisted itself into a legal pretzel to ultimately claim that if hotels disclose, there may be additional fees upon checkout the lodging met disclosure requirements.
+The Commission twisted itself into a legal pretzel to ultimately claim that if hotels disclose, there may be additional fees upon checkout if the lodging met disclosure requirements.
 Consumers still were surprised by mandatory fees upon checkout.
 These additional mandatory fees were noted upon payment but created major traveler irritation.

 Goodbye DOT and FTC — Hello NAAG and the courts.